Compatibility in Multiparameter Quantum Metrology: Formulation of the problem

 Let $\Lambda_{\gr{\varphi}}$ be a quantum channel depending on a set of parameters $\gr{\varphi}=(\varphi_1,\dots,\varphi_p)$ that we want to estimate by sending an input quantum probe $\rho$ and measuring the output $\rho_{\gr{\varphi}} = \Lambda_{\gr{\varphi}}(\rho)$ with a general measurement $\{\Pi_{\gr{x}}\}$.
 Measurement results are distributed according to a probability distribution $p(\gr{x}|\gr{\varphi}) = \tr(\rho_{\gr{\varphi}} \Pi_{\gr{x}})$ and based on their values parameters are estimated using an estimator function $\tilde{\gr{\varphi}}(\gr{x})=(\tilde{\varphi}_1,\dots,\tilde{\varphi}_p)(\gr{x})$, see Fig.~\ref{fig:metrology} (a).
 Clearly, estimating multiple channel parameters simultaneously in a single estimation scheme is in general more challenging than estimating each of the parameters separately using dedicated schemes as in Fig.~\ref{fig:metrology} (b).
 When estimating each parameter separately one is entitled to choose a probe state and a measurement which are optimal for enhancing the sensitivity of the scheme with respect to this particular parameter.

-Still, a simultaneous metrology scheme may sometimes match the performance of the separate schemes (while using only the resources of one of them) provided the three following conditions are satisfied: (i) there is a single probe state $\rho$ with which one can replace all input states $\rho_i$ in the separate scheme preserving the maximal sensitivity of the output probe with respect to all the parameters, (ii) there is a single measurement $\{\Pi_x\}$ that can replace all measurements $\{\Pi_{x_i}\}$ in the separate scheme and yield optimal precision for each parameter, and finally (iii) under requirement of preserving optimal precision for estimating each individual parameter separately it should be possible to achieve independence of estimated parameters, in the sense of vanishing off-diagonal elements of the covariance matrix, so that imperfect knowledge of one of them does not deteriorate the precision of estimating the others.
-If these three conditions are satisfied, the optimal scheme for any of the parameters individually is no more powerful than the scheme in which they are all estimated together.
-In this case we say that the channel parameters to be estimated are \emph{compatible}.
+Still, a simultaneous metrology scheme may sometimes match the performance of the separate schemes (while using only the resources of one of them) provided the three following conditions are satisfied: (i) there is a single probe state $\rho$ with which one can replace all input states $\rho_i$ in the separate schemes preserving the maximal sensitivity of the output probe with respect to all the parameters, (ii) there is a single measurement $\{\Pi_{\gr{x}}\}$ (where $\gr{x}$ will generally be a vector of data) that can replace all measurements $\{\Pi_{x_i}\}$ in the separate schemes and yield optimal precision for each parameter, and finally (iii) under requirement of preserving optimal precision for estimating each individual parameter separately it should be possible to achieve independence of estimated parameters, in the sense of vanishing off-diagonal elements of the covariance matrix, so that imperfect knowledge of one of them does not deteriorate the precision of estimating the others.
+If these three conditions are satisfied, the optimal scheme for any of the parameters individually is no more powerful than the scheme in which they are all estimated together and we say that the channel parameters to be estimated are \emph{compatible}.

-In the above discussion we have not specified whether the channel considered acts on a single quantum probe or represents $N$ channels acting on $N$ possibly entangled quantum systems and yielding the output state $\rho_{\gr{\varphi}}^N = \Lambda^{\otimes N}_{\gr{\varphi}}(\rho^N)$.
-This last model is commonly considered in quantum metrology when investigating the problem of scaling of estimation precision with increasing probe number.
-In this case, one can discriminate between three scenarios that differ with respect to the extent to which quantum correlations are employed, see Fig.~\ref{fig:metrologycorrleations}.

-As will be discussed in more detail further on in the paper, the question of compatibility may be strongly affected by the type of scenario we consider.
-Hence it is always important to clearly state which scenario one has in mind when discussing multiparameter estimation schemes.
-We may also combine these pictures, as is often done in practical applications, where e.g. a fully quantum scheme involving $N$ particles is repeated $\nu$ times in order to gather sufficient statistics.
-One may then meaningfully compare such schemes with the ``classical ones'' involving $n = \nu N$ probes in order to study the gain arising from entangling the quantum probes and utilizing collective measurements.